Data controllers can be responsible for data breaches by rogue employees

 Of course, any such steps also need to be balanced against the rules that apply to employee monitoring.

-The decision also raises interesting issues for data processing contracts and the allocation of liability between controllers and processors for the acts of the peocessor’s staff.
+The decision also raises interesting issues for data processing contracts and the allocation of liability between controllers and processors for the acts of the processor’s staff.

 To discuss today’s judgment in more detail, or how you can manage the risk of insider threats, please get in touch.

-The post Data controllers can be responsible for data breaches by rogue employees appeared first on blogs.
+The post Data controllers can be responsible for data breaches by rogue employees appeared first on Brodies Blog.